quality-liquid/cupid_code/Documentation/final_report.md

 ### Sprint 0 (Daniel Barfuss)

 #### Summary
+We wrote the requirements document.
+That had several parts to it (the person who worked on the section is indicated in paranthesis):
+- Problem Statement (Nate McKenzie)
+- Solution Statement (Daniel Barfuss)
+- Requirements
+	-- Functional Requirements (Nate Scott)
+	-- Non-Functional Requirements (Nate Scott)
+	-- Business Requirements (Nate Scott)
+	-- User Requirements (Emma Wright)
+	-- MoSCoW (Brighton Ellis), (we had it as it's own section, apart from Functional/Non-Functional).
+The Functional and Non-Func tional sections are more principle-oriented.
+Then MoSCoW got into more specifics (hopefully without going into design mode)
+- User Stories (Emma Wright)
+- UML Diagram (Eric DeBloois)
+- Editing (Brandon Herrin, Daniel Barfuss, Nate McKenzie)

+We also met up as a team in person two times throughout this sprint.
+It was for one hour each meeting.

+We set up the repository and got it situated with everyone.
+We also got a discord channel set up so we can easily communicate with each other.
+I believe Brighton was the one who also gave us a file that helps with Git stuff like merging, which is nice.

 #### Goals
+* Finish the requirements document.
+* Establish a channel of communication to make discussions and interaction easy.

 #### Accomplishments
+We completed the requirements document.
+We got an effective means for the team to communicate and collaborate.

 #### Setbacks
+There weren't any.
+Perhaps a little difficulty reaching Brandon, but that was it.

 #### Lessons Learned
+Requirement-seeking can be a demanding challenge.
+It's difficult to foresee everything, and we can get optimistic.
+However, it can serve as a way to push ourselves.
+We started on the right foot.

 #### Retrospective
+Some slight changes to the requirements documentation was needed over time.
+Part of it was clarification that we needed to put in.
+For the most part, I was proud with the level of detail.

 #### Who worked on what